robonoff/Cloud-Computing-2023-2024/Basic/README.md

 locust -f test.py
 ```

-In this way, the locust can be opened on the browser on the page `http://localhost:8089/`, where the benchmarking to check the latency and the load testing will be shown.
+This way, the locust can be opened in the browser on the page `http://localhost:8089/`, where the benchmarking to check the latency and the load testing will be shown.